NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 <a id="function:-toggle_mic-1"></a>

-This function implements a factory pattern that returns a callable which,
+This function implements a closure pattern that returns a callable which,

 when executed, will toggle the microphone mute state and immediately update